In this Article

 Do Pregnancy Tests Really Expire?

 A lot of pregnant women don’t even realise the fact that pregnancy tests, like all other perishable goods, have an expiration date.
 Nevertheless, home pregnancy tests certainly have a best before date, which is often mentioned on the container or the external packaging.
-So, if you have been attempting to get pregnant for some time, but have been getting a negative result, it might imply that the test itself is non-functional.

 Why Do Pregnancy Tests Expire?